When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 So far, many states have joined Nevada in offering legal sports betting in the US.
 Let’s take a closer look at the places where people can already place legal sports wagers:

 Delaware was the first state to introduce fully legal sports betting.
 Acting less than a month after PASPA was repealed, the state rolled out single game betting options at three casinos in the state, with plans for further expansion.

 New Jersey, the state behind the downfall of PASPA, was only just behind.
 Governor Phil Murphy had taken over from Governor Christie by the time of the Supreme Court decision, and he signed New Jersey’s sports betting bill into effect on June 11th 2018.
-The following week, Murphy placed the first bet in the state at a William Hill sportsbook at Monmouth Park.
+The following week, Murphy placed the first bet in the state at a Caesars sportsbook at Monmouth Park.

 The Garden State has seen a flurry of activity since PASPA was repealed, as more and more sportsbooks set up operations.
 Online betting is also legal for New Jersey residents, with a number of sites and mobile apps being developed for sports bettors.